unknownghostz6/rsg-houses/README.md

 - rsg-menu
 - rsg-input
 - rsg-npcs
+- rsg-management

 # Installation
 - ensure that the dependancies are added and started
 - add rsg-houses to your resources folder
 - add the sql file "houses.sql" to your database

+# NPC Setup
-# Add the following to your rsg-npcs script
+- add the following to your rsg-npcs script

 ```lua
     {    -- estate agent New Hanover
         model = `A_M_O_SDUpperClass_01`,